IMD issues thunderstorm warning for seven districts in Odisha - PRAGATIVADI:LEADING ODIA DAILY

-The districts likely to be affected are Nuapada, Balangir, Kandhamal, Rayagada, Gajapati, Ganjam and Nayagarh, the IMD said in its bulletin.
+The districts likely to be affected are Kendrapara, Jagatsinghpur, Khurda, Puri, Jajpur, Bhadrak and Malkangiri, the IMD said in its bulletin.

 Latest doppler weather radar and satellite imageries indicate that thunderstorm accompanied with hail and gusty surface wind speed reaching 50 to 60 kmph likely to occur over the districts today, the bulletin said.